Skip to content

 Neither of them is, alone, the solution, as you could also see regulation as a lubricant, a way of legitimizing the predatory practices of everyday capitalism by putting it into a nice, confined setting and stamping it with the seal of compliance, however you are able to ascertain it, while still allowing most of the damage to happen, be it a loophole, a cover-up or simply something that didn’t happen to bother the regulators to begin with.

-In this sense, the act of building completely independent platforms, able to operate using their own software and their own infrastructure, operates on a whole different angle and a much more incisive one at that.
-It works not simply on the level of “how can we make these companies play nice” but of “how can we not depend on these companies”.
+In this sense, the act of building completely independent platforms, able to operate using their own software and infrastructure, comes from a whole different angle and a much more incisive one at that.
+It works not simply on the level of “how can we make these companies play nice” but of “how can we not depend on these companies to begin with”.
 This is not solely a concern about reliability, as seen when the article notices how small and underfunded decentralized projects can simply vanish due to lack of funds or inability to stand up to legal threats, it is a concern about privacy and autonomy too.

 Conversely, when a company goes out of business or sells out, a completely different situation is presented to you.
 Your data may simply be “transitioned” to the infrastructure of another company and the way you interface with it may completely change.
 Or it may have been built on fully proprietary software and data formats that will essentially become useless a few years after the company shuts down.
 Or it may simply vanish and you never had a way to get your data to begin with.